marciachagas/CCBH4851-boolean-model/README.md

   - the python code to compute conserved genes in last n time steps (find_basin.py),
   - the text containing instructions and command lines (commands.txt).

+Algorithms designed by Marcelo Trindade dos Santos, member of the Computational Modeling of Multidrug-resistant Bacteria research group (Fiocruz).